UbiquityRobotics/bus_loki/README.md

         sudo apt-get install arduino

 2. Start the Arduino IDE.
+(You may need to run it as `sudo arduino` in order to give `avrdude` access to the USB device.)

 3. Using the [Tools] pull down menu, select [Board] => [Arduino Mega 2560 or Mega ADK]